Guy-s/WooCommerce-Wholesaler-Plugin/README.md

 WooCommerce-Wholesaler-Plugin
 =============================

-WooCommerce Plugin which checks wholesaler stocks in cases where wholesalers have no proper API.
+WooCommerce Plugin.
+It checks dropshipping wholesaler stocks in cases where the wholesaler has no proper API.